vms3-demo-purpose/weather-program/README.md

 A2.
 Just wait.
 Logic has been implemented to restart `push` so just give it a minute and it will start pushing data into `save`.

+Q3.
+Login failed for user 'SA'
+A3.
+Ensure the volume `weather` has been created.

 # Weather-API vs weather-program:
 Weather-API passes JSON to DB, DB performs queries for data insertion